CraryPrimitiveMan/awesome-with-star/awesome/ohenley_awesome-ada.md

 - [gnatcoll-bindings](https://github.com/AdaCore/gnatcoll-bindings) - This is the bindings module of the GNAT Components Collection. :star:5
 - [gnatcoll-db](https://github.com/AdaCore/gnatcoll-db) - This is the DB module of the GNAT Components Collection. :star:7
 - [gnatcoll-json](https://github.com/persan/gnatcoll-json) - This is a set of helpers for writing JSON-intefaces it contains JSON parses for most of the Ada runtime components. :star:3
-- [ada-interface](https://github.com/Componolit/ada-interface) - This is an interface collection to be used with applications for component based systems.
+- [gneiss](https://github.com/Componolit/gneiss) - Gneiss is an interface collection to be used with applications for component based systems.
 It aims to be easily portable/platform independent and is compatible with the [ada-runtime](https://github.com/Componolit/ada-runtime). :star:4

 #### Distributed
 - [poly-orb](https://github.com/AdaCore/PolyORB) - PolyORB provides a uniform solution to build distributed applications relying either on middleware standards. :star:11